Karlos78/tidy_data/CodeBook.md

 This file details the data found in the tidy.txt file, output by the run_analysis.R script

+The data consists of 40 observations of 69 variables

+The variables are as follows:

 "subject_id"  - a unique identifier of the individual in the study (integer)

 "activity_id" - a unique identifier of the activity studied (integer)